cupcake-recipes.com

 Preparation Steps

-• In another bowl, whip the heavy cream until stiff peaks form.
-Gently fold the whipped cream into the mascarpone mixture until just combined.
+• In a separate bowl, whip the heavy cream until stiff peaks form.
+Gently fold the whipped cream into the mascarpone mixture.

-• In a shallow dish, combine the cooled coffee and coffee liqueur (if using).
+• In a shallow dish, combine the cooled espresso and coffee liqueur.

-• Quickly dip each ladyfinger into the coffee mixture, ensuring they are coated but not soggy.
-Arrange a single layer of soaked ladyfingers in the bottom of an 8x8 inch baking dish.
+• Quickly dip each ladyfinger into the espresso mixture (do not soak) and arrange them in a single layer in the bottom of an 8x8-inch baking dish.

-• Spread half of the mascarpone cream mixture evenly over the ladyfingers.
+• Spread half of the mascarpone cream evenly over the layer of ladyfingers.

-• Cover the dish with plastic wrap and refrigerate for at least 4 hours, or preferably overnight, to allow the flavors to meld and the tiramisu to set.
+• Cover the dish with plastic wrap and refrigerate for at least 4 hours, or overnight, to allow the dessert to set.

-• Just before serving, dust the top of the tiramisu generously with unsweetened cocoa powder.
+• Before serving, dust the top generously with unsweetened cocoa powder.

 Notes